The Trust-Forum project

 Links and bookmarks

-Links diplayed for a user U@A aiming at a remote sites B, such as the bookmarks from the user board in A, as well as links from any site C to any
+Links diplayed for a user U@A aiming at a remote sites B, such as

-other site B, will be processed to technically consist of different possible things according to context.
-These possible contexts are:
+of different possible things according to context.
+These possible

 Forums

-A forums system with such
+A forums system with such functionalities that

-different rights to read and write for
+forums with different rights to read and write for each

-login system.
+through the global login system.

 The forums system is made of 2 components :

-- folders (at the user's home account to list the forums that
+- folders (at the user's home account to list the forums

-can be at remote sites)
+that can be at remote sites)

 - Forum itself (to be accessed by users of different sites, and